-Simo Häyhä aka “The White Death” is widely regarded as the most hardcore sniper there ever was, with over 500 kills to his name.
+Simo Häyhä, also know as “The White Death” is widely regarded as the most hardcore sniper there ever was, with over 500 kills to his name.
 He helped defend his homeland from the Soviets during World War II.
 Here is his story.

 Depending on the record, Simo Häyhä was born in either 1905 or 1906 in the farming town of Rautajärvi.
 Once the Soviet Union was formed and Finland had gained its independence, the town in which he lived found itself to be only a very short distance from the Russian border.
 His childhood was filled with plenty of hard work on the farm, which coupled with the Finnish wilderness made him a very tough – yet patient – man.
 A few years later in 1925, Häyhä served a mandatory one-year service in Finland's army.
 While one year may not be a long time, he obviously made the best of it: by the time he was honorably discharged, he had been promoted to the rank of corporal.